 When you buy something through one of the links on our site, we may earn an affiliate commission.

-Substack now has more than 1 million paying subscribers.
+The Substack newsletter platform now has more than 1 million paid subscribers.
 With so many to choose from, how do you choose which ones are the best Substack newsletters that are worth your time?

 To make your search easier, we've rounded up the top 10 best Substack newsletters worth subscribing to.